twigglits/ScrillyScripts/README.md

 #### Things to improve:

 * Removal of third party windows defender disabling script and replacing it with low level registry editor script that forcible removes windows defender and subsequent security background processes
+* Migrating away from Chocolatey's package manager to use `winget` which should integrate better because it's native to windows 10.